The Reality of HVAC Seasons in Your Region

 Heating, ventilation, and air conditioning repairs are often referred to as the acronym HVAC, and this term is usually tied to thoughts of exhaustion and expensive invoices due to the stress caused by the peak maintenance seasons.

 Statistically, the months of October and May are when the influx of repair requests begins to increase with the steady decline or increase of the outdoor temperature.
-HVAC issues have two target seasons for tenants needing maintenance.
+HVAC issues have two target seasons for residents needing maintenance.
 Residents needing air conditioning repair in the hot summer months of June through August, and residents needing heating repairs in winter, primarily in November and December.

 While it’s no surprise that the strain on HVAC service is dependent on the region, how large of an increase or decrease to expect can be determined by trends in the number of HVAC maintenance requests, vendor quality (availability/responsiveness), and resident satisfaction.